 Marc Bruner, Board Member.
 Marc Bruner is an environmental and land use attorney with the law firm of Perkins Coie in San Francisco.
 Marc represents public agencies and private clients undertaking a wide variety of projects and advises on permitting strategies, long-range development plans, environmental reports and analyses, and addressing the requirements of local, state and federal regulations on a wide range of issues.
 Marc has been practicing since 1995 and has been involved with the Friends of Port Chicago as pro bono legal counsel since 2007, in their efforts to develop a visitors and interpretive center on the former grounds of the Concord Naval Weapons Station.
 Marc is a graduate of Harvard College and earned his J.D. from Yale Law School.
 Marc loves to travel and his journeys have included a yearlong honeymoon in 1999 and year-around-the-world adventure with his wife and two small children from August 2010 to August 2011.

 Camarin Madigan, Board Member.
-Camarin is a land use and environmental attorney at Bingham McCutchen LLP in San Francisco.
-Her practice focuses on complex development, including renewable energy and mixed-use projects.
+Camarin is a Partner in the Real Estate and Land Use practice of Perkins Coie in San Francisco.
+An experienced real estate, land use and energy attorney, Camarin advises developers, landowners, lenders, and public agencies on acquisitions and dispositions and leasing for complex development projects and commercial properties, as well as land use entitlements and environmental permits.
 Camarin lives in Walnut Creek and is excited to be involved with this new national park in the East Bay.
 She also serves as president of Contra Costa County Senior Legal Services.
 Camarin has a J.D. from the University of California at Hastings and a B.A. from Grinnell College.

 Robert L. Allen, Ph.D., Board Member.
 Dr. Allen is an adjunct professor of African American studies and ethnic studies at the University of California, Berkeley, and the author of The Port Chicago Mutiny, which the San Francisco Chronicle called “apocalyptic…stirring…part history, part investigative tract, part courtroom drama, and part psychological analysis…Definitive.”
 His other books include Black Awakening in Capitalist America; Reluctant Reformers: The Impact of Racism on Social Movement in the U.S.; Brotherman: The Odyssey of Black Men in America; Strong in the Struggle; and Honoring Sergeant Carter: A Family’s Journey to Uncover the Truth About an American Hero.
 Allen is also editor (with founder Robert Chrisman) of the journal The Black Scholar.
 He has been the recipient of many honors and awards including a Guggenheim Fellowship and an American Book Award (shared with co-editor Herb Boyd for Brotherman).